Ahbryant/Cloud-Security-Project/README.md

-# ELK-Stack-Project
+# Cloud Security Project
-ELK Stack Project originally created for UT Cybersecurity Bootcamp The files in this repository were used to configure the network depicted below.
+Cloud Sercurity Project originally created for UT Cybersecurity Bootcamp The files in this repository were used to configure the network depicted below.

 https://github.com/Ahbryant/ELK-Stack-Project/blob/main/Diagrams/ELKStackDiagram.png